harness/developer-hub/docs/internal-developer-portal/plugins/available-plugins/pagerduty.md

 ---
 title: Pagerduty
-description: The PagerDuty plugin offers a simple way to identify any active incidents for an entity and the escalation policy.
+description: Identify active incidents for an entity and learn about the escalation policy.
 ---

 | Plugin details |                                                                                |